fpvandoorn/Dagstuhl-tables/README.md

 14A 236 57B 89C
 137 249 BC 58 6A
 ```
-* kissat took 16.6s on a laptop (while doing another problem in parallel)
+* kissat took 16.6s on a laptop
 * It is impossible to do his with only 4 tables for each meal.
-This was verified by a SAT-solver.
+This was verified by a SAT-solver (after optimization can be done in 8 minutes on a single core?).

 #### `T(17,4) ≤ 7`
 * Solution found by SAT-solvers: